opendatadiscovery/awesome-data-catalogs/README.md

 <a name="amundsen"></a>
 ### Amundsen

+A popular open-source data catalog for metadata management and data discovery originated from Lyft.

 |Based on Open Standard | Search-based | Lineage-based | Federation | ML 1st Citizen | Data Quality | End-to-end Lineage | Observability
 |:---------------:|:-------:|:--------:|:-------:|:---------:|:----------------:|:--------------:|:--------------------: